GOV.UK Verify: Evolution and closure

 Computer Weekly expressed concern over this approach in August 2019.

 In April 2020, funding for GOV.UK Verify was extended by 18 months due to the COVID-19 pandemic.
 In August 2020, trade association TechUK criticised the Government's progress since 2019 as being slow and opaque.
 In April 2021, the platform was extended by a further two years.

 HMRC ceased to use Verify, which had been available for a limited number of online services in parallel with Government Gateway sign-in, with effect from April 2022.

 On 28 October 2022, it was announced that Verify would be closed, with no new accounts created from mid-December 2022 and all Verify services closed in April 2023.

+Replacement

-The Government Digital Service is developing a replacement service, the One Login For Government.
+The Government Digital Service developed a replacement service under the name One Login For Government which now operates as GOV.UK One Login.